kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 Next step?
 Maybe add some abstraction and reusability to your stack?
 So you create an Angular Service that uses the [HttpClient](https://angular.io/api/common/http/HttpClient) and so wraps the actual endpoint.
 Sounds good and eventually this will be a good approach.
 But it feels a bit repetitive to do this for every project again.
 Besides that, I think you can spend your time better on building actual features for your application, right?

-So what if we could automate these steps to safe some precious time 🧐?
+So what if we could automate these steps to save some precious time 🧐?
 In a few steps we can generate Angular specific code based on our OpenAPI spec.
 Let's get started 👨‍💻!

 ### Create Angular app